 Moving into a new space and wondering if your old desk will fit?
-Most people would suggest you measure the desk with a measuring tape, but if you're running iOS 12 you don't need even need that!
+Most people would suggest you measure the desk with a measuring tape, but what if you don't have one?

 How to measure an object in the Measure app

-As of right now, the Measure app can only measure straight lines, and since it uses the back camera, the more light you have, the better results you'll likely have.
+Since the Measure app uses the back camera of your iPhone, the more light you have, the better results you'll get.

 - Launch the Measure app from your Home screen.